-In thousands of U.S. dollars Note 2023 2022
+In thousands of U.S. dollars Note 2024 2023

-Depreciation 12 734 2,350
+Depreciation 12 1,008 734

 Costs of upgrading the provision for environmental

-rehabilitation 33 983 388
+rehabilitation 33 1,293 983

-21. Derivative Instruments
+21. Hedging Instruments

 The Company has master agreements regarding the volatility of gold price per troy ounce to set forward prices to hedge cash flows from sales.
 The agreements are entered into within the framework of the International Swaps and Derivatives Association (ISDA) with international financial institutions-e.g., Macquarie Bank Limited, Techemet, among others.
-As of December 31, 2023, this type of derivative instruments resulted in a net loss on financial instruments for US\$ 1,264 thousand (2022: net gain for US\$ 3,777 thousand).
-As of December 31, 2022, the account receivable from such hedging instruments amounts to US\$ 202 (note 8).
+As of December 31, 2024, this type of hedging instruments resulted in a net loss on financial instruments for US\$ 6,148 thousand (note 33) (net loss for US\$ 1,264 thousand as of December 31,2023).